 A possible genetic contribution to both breast and ovarian cancer risk is indicated by the increased incidence of these cancers among women with a family history (see the Family History as a Risk Factor for Breast Cancer and the Family History as a Risk Factor for Ovarian Cancer sections below), and by the observation of some families in which multiple family members are affected with breast and/or ovarian cancer, in a pattern compatible with an inheritance of autosomal dominant cancer susceptibility.
 Formal studies of families ( linkage analysis) have subsequently proven the existence of autosomal dominant predispositions to breast and ovarian cancer and have led to the identification of several highly penetrant genes as the cause of inherited cancer risk in many families.
-(Refer to the PDQ summary Cancer Genetics Overview for more information on linkage analysis.)
+(Refer to the PDQ summary Cancer Genetics Overview for more information about linkage analysis.)
 Mutations in these genes are rare in the general population and are estimated to account for no more than 5% to 10% of breast and ovarian cancer cases overall.
 It is likely that other genetic factors contribute to the etiology of some of these cancers.

 In cross-sectional studies of adult populations, 5% to 10% of women have a mother or sister with breast cancer, and about twice as many have either a first-degree relative (FDR) or a second-degree relative with breast cancer.
-The risk conferred by a family history of breast cancer has been assessed in both case-control and cohort studies, using volunteer and population-based samples, with generally consistent results.
+The risk conferred by a family history of breast cancer has been assessed in case-control and cohort studies, using volunteer and population-based samples, with generally consistent results.
 In a pooled analysis of 38 studies, the relative risk (RR) of breast cancer conferred by an FDR with breast cancer was 2.1 (95% confidence interval [CI], 2.0â2.2).
 Risk increases with the number of affected relatives, age at diagnosis, and the number of affected male relatives.
 (Refer to the Penetrance of mutations section of this summary for a discussion of familial risk in women from families with BRCA1/BRCA2 mutations who themselves test negative for the family mutation.)

 Although reproductive, demographic, and lifestyle factors affect risk of ovarian cancer, the single greatest ovarian cancer risk factor is a family history of the disease.
-A large meta-analysis of 15 published studies estimated an odds ratio (OR) of 3.1 for the risk of ovarian cancer associated with at least one FDR with ovarian cancer.
+A large meta-analysis of 15 published studies estimated an odds ratio of 3.1 for the risk of ovarian cancer associated with at least one FDR with ovarian cancer.

 Autosomal dominant inheritance of breast/ovarian cancer is characterized by transmission of cancer predisposition from generation to generation, through either the motherâs or the fatherâs side of the family, with the following characteristics:

 Breast and ovarian cancer are components of several autosomal dominant cancer syndromes.
 The syndromes most strongly associated with both cancers are the BRCA1 or BRCA2 mutation syndromes.
 Breast cancer is also a common feature of Li-Fraumeni syndrome due to TP53 mutations and of Cowden syndrome due to PTEN mutations.
-Other genetic syndromes that may include breast cancer as an associated feature include heterozygous carriers of the ataxia telangiectasia (AT) gene and Peutz-Jeghers syndrome.
-Ovarian cancer has also been associated with Lynch syndrome, basal cell nevus (Gorlin) syndrome ( OMIM), and multiple endocrine neoplasia type 1 (MEN1) (OMIM).
+Other genetic syndromes that may include breast cancer as an associated feature include heterozygous carriers of the ataxia telangiectasia gene and Peutz-Jeghers syndrome.
+Ovarian cancer has also been associated with Lynch syndrome, basal cell nevus (Gorlin) syndrome ( OMIM), and multiple endocrine neoplasia type 1 (OMIM).
 Germline mutations in the genes responsible for those syndromes produce different clinical phenotypes of characteristic malignancies and, in some instances, associated nonmalignant abnormalities.

 The family characteristics that suggest hereditary breast and ovarian cancer predisposition include the following: